NelsonNX/guidebook-nxp-hk/how-we-hire/mobile-assignment.md

 ### Technical Requirements

-- It must be production-ready to compile to Andriod and iOS
+- It must be production-ready to compile to Android and iOS
 - You should implement your solution using `Dart 2` and `Flutter 3`
-- You are free to use any third party libraries
+- You are free to use any third-party libraries
-- Source codes should be stored in Github as a public repository
+- Source codes should be stored in GitHub as a public repository
 - You should provide a README explaining your work

 ### Bonus Points